giosteh/Thesis-MultimodalArtworkTopicModeling/README.md

 # SemanticArtworkClustering
-My thesis project on deep semantic clustering of artworks.
+My thesis project on deep semantic clustering of artworks from the "ArtGraph" dataset.